Common Name: Emmon’s walrus

 - Sarasota County—Bass Point Waterway (West Side); De Soto Lakes; Macasphalt Shell Pit 1, Richardson Road Shell Pit locality 6A; Quality Aggregates locality 7A; Quality Aggregates Pit 8 & locality 8A; SMR Aggregates Pit 10; Venice Area

 Ontocetus emmonsi is an extinct species of walrus which inhabited the North Atlantic during the Pliocene.
-Ontocetus emmonsi is the type and only species in the genus Ontocetus.
+Ontocetus emmonsi is the type species and only species in the genus Ontocetus.
 It is placed within the family Odobenidae which includes only one living species, the walrus Odobenus rosmarus (Demere, 1994).
 Like Odobenus, Ontocetus is included in the subfamily Odobeninae, or “tusked walruses” and is characterized by large, continuously growing tusks, or modified canine teeth (Kohno and Ray, 2008).
 Despite strong support for relationships within Odobenidae, it is currently unknown as to whether this family is more closely related to Phocids (true seals), or Otariids (eared seals) (Berta and Churchill, 2012).
 Initially thought to be a cetacean (Leidy, 1859), the genus name Ontocetus comes from the Greek ontos, meaning being, and ketos, meaning whale or large sea animal (Kohno and Ray, 2008).

 Historically, many authors have attributed Pliocene walruses from the Atlantic to numerous different genera, largely based on isolated and fragmentary tusk fossils (see Kohno and Ray, 2008 for a full discussion).
 Florida specimens were typically referred to Trichecodon huxleyi (e.g., Ray, 1960).
 Recent consideration of individual and ontogenetic variation, as well as sexual dimorphism and size disparities among different age groups has led to the synonymy of all Atlantic Pliocene walruses into a single genus, Ontocetus (Kohno and Ray, 2008).
 These authors noted that much of the variation between different taxa could be observed within one population of Ontocetus emmonsi from the Lee Creek Mine in eastern North Carolina.
 Furthermore, many of the characters used to establish these new taxa could also be found in the holotype specimen of Ontocetus emmonsi (Leidy, 1859; Kohno and Ray, 2008).

-Tusk fossils are by far the most common Ontocetus fossil to find, particularly in Florida (Figs. 2-3; Ray, 1960; Hulbert and Ray, 2001).
+Tusk fossils are by far the most common Ontocetus fossils to find, particularly in Florida (Figs. 2-3; Ray, 1960; Hulbert and Ray, 2001).
 Partial tusks can be identified against other common Florida fossils with the same general shape and size, such as dugong ribs and large sperm whale teeth, by their characteristic osteodentine core, which has a globular texture.
 Surrounding this core is a layer of smooth orthodentine, and the outermost part of the tusk is composed of a very thin layer of cementum (Fig. 4; Kohno and Ray, 2008).
 Tusks of Ontocetus emmonsi differ from other Odobenine genera in having a stronger posterior curvature and taper, exhibiting fluting (grooves) along their length, and being more compressed laterally (Kohno and Ray, 2008).

 Figure 2.
 UF 125201.
 Upper tusk of Ontocetus emmonsi from the Whiddon Creek Site in the Fort Meade Mine, Polk County, Florida.
 Lateral view, showing fluting along the length of the tusk and characteristic curved and tapered shape.